coffeeenthusiast8/Enthusiast.Coffee/content/post/roast.md

 Lighter roasts tend to produce coffee that is more acidic with fruity notes and a flowery aroma.
 Darker roasts tend to produce coffee that is more bitter and smoky.

 Ironically, the roast level labeled on coffee beans is often not very meaningful.
 This is primarily because there is no set standard for roast levels.
 For example, many would consider Starbucks' "Blonde" roast to be a dark roast rather than a light roast.
 Additionally, coffee roasters often use confusing terminology, and sometimes the definitions don't match.
 Is cinnamon roast lighter than "light roast"?
-It depends on the coffee roaster, it seems.
-What does "milk-based" roast level even mean?
+It depends on the coffee roaster, it seems. ([Cinnamon roast described as lighter than 'Light roast'](https://www.kayakopi.com/roasting-kopi-luwak) and [Cinnamon roast described as darker than 'Light roast'](https://beanhoppers.com/blogs/news/the-light-roasted-coffee-trend-yay-or-nay)) What does "milk-based" roast level even mean?
 Lastly, some coffee shops simply do not reveal any information about roast level—for example, Sey Coffee.
 (This generally means they are on the lighter end.)

 One could argue that coffee roast levels should be determined by color.
 However, some coffees are naturally darker than others.
 Decaffeinated coffee beans, for instance, have an extremely dark color, even though the roaster may describe the coffee as a light roast.